 Why Does the Government “Shut Down?”

 The concept of a government “shutdown” is relatively new and did not exist before 1980.
-Since the concept was enacted, government shutdowns have become something often used as political leverage when both parties spar over some issue and threaten to withhold funding for agencies, hoping the other side will cave.
+Since the concept was enacted, government shutdowns have become used as political leverage when both parties spar over some issue and threaten to withhold funding for agencies, hoping the other side will cave.
 Obviously, this scenario leaves federal employees stuck in the middle who may end up at home furloughed and wondering when their next paycheck will arrive.